PeterCamilleri/rctp/README.md

 studied and analyzed.

 This diversity also shows why no one approach can ever handle all of these requirements.
+As a result, this project will stay pretty focused on compilers, however much of this material will be applicable to other sorts of translators.

-In spite of this, we will try to keep as many options open as possible, even if this means we must compromise.
-In general, clarity and simplicity will be favored over complexity and performance.
+We will try to keep as many options open as possible, even if this means we must compromise.
+In general, clarity and simplicity will be favored over complexity and raw performance.

-This project will stay pretty focused on compilers, however much of this material will be applicable to other sorts of translators.
 Now, our first diagram had entirely too much magic cloud going on for comfort.
-Let's see what happens when the TV forensics guy clicks the enhance image on that fuzzy
+Let's see what happens when that TV forensics laboratory guy sicks the dynamic, neochromatic image enhancer on that fuzzy cloud:
-cloud:

 ![A Translator](./images/Overview_Two.png)

+A step up I suppose.
+Instead of a meaningless cloud, there are three boxes with rather broadly defined responsibilities.

 WIP